Control 1.9: Data Retention and Deletion Policies

 Confirm control effectiveness by verifying:

-- Disposition review workflow triggers at retention end
+- Disposition-review workflow triggers at retention end for label-driven content and produces a reviewer audit trail.

 Additional Resources

-- Microsoft Learn: Retention Policies and Labels Overview
+- Microsoft Learn: Create and configure retention policies